 - 3.2.1.
 Nose wheel not off the ground / touching the ground before the main wheel. - 3.2.2.
 A tail wheel aircraft not in a configuration with the tail below the horizontal. - 3.2.3.
 One main wheel off the ground at the initial touchdown, without authorized crosswind conditions, to a height of more than the diameter of the main wheel. - 3.2.4.
 In crosswind conditions touchdown on downwind main wheel only. - 3.2.5.
 Any part of the aircraft other than the wheels touching the ground. - 3.2.6.
 Retraction of flaps inside landing strip before touchdown. - 3.2.7.
 Touchdown with locked wheels. - 3.2.8.
 One or both main wheels leave the ground, while nose wheel remains on it. - 3.2.9.
-Any abnormalities after any bounce (as defined in points 1-8 above) must be considered as abnormal landing.
+Any abnormalities (as defined in points 1-8 above) after any bounce (defined in 3.1.4) must be considered as abnormal landing.